Megatron: Fun Publications

-Transformers: Prime
+Transformers Prime

-Megatron is the leader of the main group of Decepticons in the 2010 computer-animated robot superhero TV series Transformers: Prime.
+Megatron is the leader of the main group of Decepticons in the 2010 animated robot superhero TV series Transformers: Prime.
 Megatron started out as a nameless worker, numbered D-16, who took the name Megatronus (after a "mythical" character in Cybertronian history) during his days in the Gladiator ring.
 His name was shortened to simply Megatron by the chanting crowds at one match, and he took it as his own unique name.
 He believes that Earth-style forms are beneath him, preferring to hold onto his frequently changed Cybertronian forms.
 After infusing Dark Energon in his system, Megatron's eyes flicker between red and purple.
 The Generations Megatron toy was picked at the 6th-best toy of 2010 by Topless Robot.

 Animated series

 Megatron was a regular character in the Transformers: Prime animated series, the main antagonist along with Unicron, and one of the main characters in War for Cybertron and Fall of Cybertron.
 He is the leader of the Decepticons during the Great War on Cybertron.
 During the Golden Age on Cybertron, Megatron named himself Megatronus, named after one of the Thirteen, Megatronus Prime.
 Megatronus was a gladiator in the pits of Kaon, who grew ambitious and saw corruption within the caste system and sought to put an end to it, with his own rule.
 Megatron began talking with his old friend, Orion Pax, who became a mentor to him.
 After leaving the gladiatorial arena for the political one, Megatronus saw fit to shorten his name.
-When "Megatron" was rejected by the Autobot High Council, he waged war on Cybertron and left the planet wasted.
-Now he and his long story rival, Optimus Prime, battle on the planet Earth for the control of the human planet.
+When he was summoned up to the high council he asked to be named the next prime, but was turned down.
+Instead, Optimus was named the next prime.
+When "Megatron" was rejected by the Autobot High Council, and felt betrayal on Optimus' part, he waged war on Cybertron and left the planet wasted.
+Now he and his long story rival, Optimus Prime, battle on the planet Earth for control of the human planet.